Pre Design Architecture(Last Updated On: July 1, 2019)

 - Sanitary Waste Services (Sewers)

 - A building we enlarged for a client had a clay sewer line connection that was collapsed.
 All the toilets we flushing into a broken clay pipe and going right into the ground.

 - Landmark / Historic Status for example

 Programming is a term architects like to use for what goes into a building.
-The client will have to write a program and can get help from an architect who performs pre design architectural services. the program is a list of all the spaces to go into the building and there general size or occupancy.
+Architectural Pre Design Services will often include programming, although the client sets the program the architect can assist and advise.
+The program is a list of all the spaces to go into the building and there general size or occupancy.